intel/ai-reference-models/benchmarks/image_segmentation/tensorflow/unet/README.md

        -- checkpoint_name=model.cpkt
    ```

-   Note that the `--verbose` flag can be added to the above command to
+   Note that the `--verbose` or `--output-dir` flag can be added to the above
-   get additional debug output.
+   command to get additional debug output or change the default output location.

-6. The log file is saved to the
+6. The log file is saved to the value of `--output-dir`.
-   `models/benchmarks/common/tensorflow/logs` directory.

    Below is an example of what the log file tail: